 In web performance terms, a film strip is series of screen captures of a page at regular intervals over the life of the page loading.

 The amount of time once a page is requested for the first byte of data for the page to reach the user's browser.
 It indicates the responsiveness of the server.
 In the browser, this is measured as the time elapsed between Request Start and Response Start (First Byte = responseStart - requestStart).
-This is sometimes referred to as Round Trip Time (RTT).
-See W3C Navigation Timing for more information.
+This is sometimes referred to as Round Trip Time (RTT) request time.
+First Byte is only part of the total time for Time To First Byte (TTFB), but a slow First Byte time on the origin server for a page will affect the initial web page document delivery as well as any subsequently downloaded content delivered from the origin server.

-First Contentful Paint (FCP) measures the time from navigation to the time when the browser renders the first bit of content from the DOM.
+First Contentful Paint measures the time from navigation to the time when the browser renders the first bit of content from the DOM.
+It can be measured with synthetic or real user monitoring.
+For more information, please visit this page.

 Measures the time elapsed from the initial HTTP request for a page until the browser displays the first content on the page.
 It is a browser-reported metric.